RocketChat/docs-old/administrator-guides/account-settings/README.md

 ## Registration

+- **Send email to user when user is activated**: When enabled, an email will be sent to the user after their account has been activated.
+- **Send email to user when user is deactivated**: If set to True, users will get an email after account deactivation.
 - **Default username prefix suggestion**: This is the prefix that will be suggested when a user is creating a username.
+Default is `user`.
 - **Require Name For Signup**: If this is set to true, the name of the user will be required to create an account.
 - **Require Password Confirmation**: If this is set to true, the user will have to input his password twice when registering.
 - **Email Verification**: If this is set to true, users will have to confirm their email via a confirmation email sent to their email.
 (For this setting work, the SMTP settings must be already set up.
 See [Email Configuration](../email/setup))